slatedocs/slate/source/includes/_webhooks.md

   "status" : "string"
 }
 ```
+When registering bank account details using
+<a href="/#payments-manager-post-platformapi-bankaccountdetails">/platformApi/bankAccountDetails</a>
+Goji will perform verification of these account details and once validated the details will be ENABLED or DISABLED.
+This is fired whenever the status of the bank account details changes.

 ## COMPANY_REGISTRATION_UPDATE
-This is fired when the status of the company registration state changes.

 ```json
 {
   "partyId": "COM~d28360c5-07a3-4d78-ade4-bddcdd8b5502",